Chunfu927/Flutter_ai_chatbot/README.md

    flutter run
    ```

-## Usage Guidelines

-- **Chat Screen:** Users can send messages and view the conversation history.
-- **Feedback Screen:** Users can adjust a slider to provide feedback and submit it to the backend.

 ## Contributing

 Feel free to submit issues or pull requests for improvements and bug fixes.
+I appreciate all contributions and feedback!

 ## License